 Guidance on bringing medication into Ecuador

-Please contact the Ecuadorean Consulate in London information on bringing medication into Ecuador.
+Please contact the Ecuadorean Consulate in London about information on bringing medication into Ecuador.

 Please contact the Ecuadorean Ministry of Education for general information about the Ecuadorean educational system.

-Contact the Higher education Office (SENESCYT – Secretaria Nacional de Educación Superior, Ciencia, Tecnología e Innovación) for university, master and PHD information, including the registration of foreign higher educational certificates.
-Foreign diplomas need to be previously legalised (apostilled) by the foreign competent authority.
-For UK certificates, please contact the Legalisation Office.
+Contact the Higher Education Office (SENESCYT – Secretaria Nacional de Educación Superior, Ciencia, Tecnología e Innovación) for university, master and PHD information, including the registration of foreign higher educational certificates.

 Social ethics and traditions

 The Roman Catholic religion is still the major one in Ecuador, which makes it a conservative country with popular religious traditions.
-Despite various and recent official diversity campaigns, there is still a tendency for regional, class and ethnic divisions.
+Despite various and recent official diversity campaigns, there is still a tendency for regional, class, colour and ethnic divisions and discrimination.

 Since January 2000, the official currency is the US dollar.